2^3 Design

 Design of Experiments

-Course Description: This course begins with a review of graphical presentation methods, measures of location and variation, and the hypothesis tests and confidence intervals necessary to analyze and interpret designed experiments.
-Students will learn to design, analyze, and interpret experiments involving one or more variables using Analysis of Variance (ANOVA) and regression techniques.
-Specific experiment designs to be covered are: the completely randomized design, the randomized block design, factorial designs, designs for fitting simple linear and quadratic models, two-level factorial designs, fractional factorial designs, central composite designs, Box-Behnken designs, and Plackett-Burman designs.
-Hybrid designs which mix qualitative and quantitative variables and designs for analyzing binary response data will also be introduced.
-Students will use Minitab (or a comparable program) during class and DOE software skills will be reinforced with extensive classroom exercises and homework assignments.
-Students will analyze data sets from the textbook, data from simple experiments run during class and for homework, and data from simulations of real engineering problems.
-Students will be required to report their results in both oral and written form.
+Course Description: This course begins with a review of the prerequisite material including graphical presentation methods, measures of location and variation, and the hypothesis tests and confidence intervals necessary to analyze and interpret designed experiments.
+Students will learn to design, analyze, and interpret experiments to study how a process output variable (POV) depends on one or more process input variables (PIV) using analysis of variance (ANOVA) and regression techniques.
+Students will learn to use both graphical and quantitative methods to confirm that the assumptions of the analysis methods are satisfied and appropriate remedial actions when they are not.
+The specific experiment designs to be covered are: the completely randomized design, the randomized block design, general factorial designs, two-level factorial designs, fractional factorial designs, Plackett-Burman designs, central composite designs, and Box-Behnken designs.
+Students will use the MINITAB statistical software package during clas.
+MINITAB and DOE skills will be reinforced with substantial homework assignments.
+Students will also be required to participate in lab exercises and to report the results of their experiments in both oral and written form.

-Prerequisites: Students should have completed the Statistical Methods for Quality Engineers course or be able to demonstrate proficiency in basic statistical methods.
+Prerequisite: Students must have completed an applied statistics course or be able to demonstrate proficiency in basic statistical methods.

-Students have better command and retention of the material if the course is delivered over an extended period of time, such as in one four-hour session each week for nine weeks.
+Contact Hours: 36 to 40 hours.
+Students show better command and retention of the material if the course is delivered over an extended period of time such as in one four-hour session per week for ten weeks.

 Return to MM&B Courses